-In the recent past, premiums in Iran's non life sector when measured in US dollar terms have been depressed by the impact of inflation and the ongoing strengthening of the US dollar; a trend that continued through 2015, when gross non-life premiums written decreased by 10.6% in USD terms and by 3.0% in local currency terms.
+In the recent past, premiums in Iran's non life sector when measured in US dollar terms have been depressed by the impact of inflation and the ongoing strengthening of the US dollar; a trend that continued through 2016, when gross non-life premiums written are forecast to decrease by 10.5% in USD terms while growing by 10.9% in local currency terms.
 The expected easing economic sanctions on Iran should spur growth in underwriting from 2016 as companies and consumers begin to increase their spending.
-We expect premiums to grow by 13.8% in local currency terms in 2016, though they will stagnate in USD terms.
-Over 2016-2019 we retain a cautiously optimistic outlook.
+Over 2017-2020 we retain a cautiously optimistic outlook.
 Growth in USD y-o-y should eventually reach the high single-digits, with stronger growth seen in local currency terms.
 We believe that this will largely be driven by the potential for continued rapprochement between Iran and Western nations.
 As Iran begins to open its doors, interest is already gathering from various non-life insurance providers, particularly those which previously had a presence in Iran.
 Product innovation, the opening of the market to foreign insurers and government legislation to prompt market consolidation would all help to facilitate growth above solid single-digits and lead to an upwards revision of our growth forecasts.